• Fri. Apr 18th, 2025

 ARTIFACTS RECOVERED FROM MARION & ARSINOE

-In the 4th century BC, Cyprus came under the control of Alexander the Great who used the island to supply his armies in the Middle East and Asia.
-This further saw the spread of Greek culture throughout the island and this included the settlement of Marion.
+In the 4th century BC, Cyprus came under the control of Alexander the Great.
+He used Cyprus to supply his armies in the Middle East and Asia.
+His administration further spread Greek culture throughout the island and this included the settlement of Marion.
 After Alexander’s premature death, his empire splintered into four smaller entities.
-His four top generals subsequently took control of each one and Cyprus fell under the influence of the Ptolemaic dynasty of Egypt.
-Marion at this time was suffering from constant pirate raids and the Ptolemaic administrators decided to abandon the settlement moving its population to Paphos.
+Four generals succeeded him and Cyprus fell under the influence of the Greek Ptolemaic dynasty of Egypt.
+Marion at this time began suffering from constant pirate raids and eventually the Ptolemaic administrators decided to abandon the settlement altogether, moving its population to Paphos.

 The Ptolomaic Dynasty Of Egypt